 Jumio identity verification solutions can read the barcode on the backside of driver’s licenses and the MRZ (machine readable zones) on passports.
 A user’s first and last name, date of birth and contact details can quickly be extracted from the barcode/MRZ.
 We also flag our business customers when the barcode or MRZ is damaged or unreadable.

 The Payment Card Industry Data Security Standard (PCI-DSS) requires companies that accept credit cards to host the data securely with a PCI-compliant hosting provider.
 Jumio is among a select few identity verification solution providers that are PCI-DSS compliant which means our security policies, processes and controls have been vetted and independently tested to ensure credit card or PII data is handled in a secure manner.
 This also means Jumio is authorized to extract, redact (mask) and store merchants’ credit card information pursuant to PCI-DSS which effectively reduces customers’ internal processing and operational costs.

 Since all legitimate IDs are issued in color, it’s important to only accept colorized IDs and be able to detect which ones are, in fact, black and white.
 Generally speaking, black and white images are often copies of the original ID but can be doctored.
 NOTE: Some government IDs may use sepia or black and white photos, but the IDs themselves are always in color.
 Jumio’s identity verification solutions can quickly distinguish black and white images from color images of government-issued IDs and reject them accordingly.

 Online document verification allows businesses to quickly extract key data from supporting documents such as utility bills, credit card and bank statements that their end users have scanned via smartphone.
 Address information from these documents can then be corroborated against the address information on the ID documents providing an additional layer of fraud detection.
 Jumio Document Verification extracts key data in seconds, even when the documents themselves are crumpled and creased.
-Jumio currently supports Latin-based characters ( e.g., those written in English, French, Spanish and Italian) and is looking to support kanji (Japanese) and hanzi (Chinese) characters later in 2020.
+Jumio currently supports Latin-based characters (e.g., those written in English, French, Spanish and Italian).